 This page includes details on how to buy and play all of the lotto games in Wisconsin.
 It also provides details on game odds and prizes.
 You’ll find additional coverage of the lottery tax situation in Wisconsin, and there are also lots of details on claiming prizes.

-You’ll also find the Wisconsin Lottery story detailed Wisconsin Lottery contact information.
+You’ll also find detailed Wisconsin Lottery contact information.

 Payback Percentages for Wisconsin Lottery Games

 It’s tough to talk about a game of chance in terms of its value.

 There are lots of reasons for this – we don’t know the exact statistics for some common games, and game manufacturers don’t always give us enough information to estimate a number on our own.

 People who write about gambling are always fielding questions about the odds and likelihood of winning for various games.
 The truth is, we can’t tell you exactly how likely you are to win sometimes.

 Instead, we use abstract numbers.
 For example, we often talk about the “payback percentage” of a game so that we can compare them to one another and make an educated guess about a game’s relative luck.